mlenser/basic-scan/README.md

 - Add USD values.
 Could be done with defillama and displayed.
 - Add more fields to the transactions like Etherscan shows such as gas price, block, fees, etc.
 - Significantly improve the UI.
 It's very basic.
+- Handle edge cases like a wallet not having a balance or transactions.
+  - Test it more thoroughly to ensure it handles all these cases.
+- Handle ens names as well as addresses.